 Queering Computing & STEM

-Dylan Paré, 3rd year PhD student in the Learning Sciences is leading this project.
+Dylan Paré, a PhD candidate in the Learning Sciences, is leading this project.
 The overarching goal is to develop new models of code and coding with queer and trans experiences at the forefront.
 This project involves developing new software platforms and immersive and interactive computer simulations that integrate narratives and storytelling with coding, computing and digital art.
 While the technologies are under development, an important part of the development and research process is ongoing engagements with the public in the form of invited public computing installations at TEDx Calgary 2018, Beakerhead 2018, the Banff Centre for Arts and Creativity, Telus SPARK Science Center, etc.